 ABOUT THIS WEBSITE

-The contents of this website have been compiled very much like a book.
-Whilst the text is my own writing, I have of course learned many of the facts recounted here thanks to other sources, and where these provided major input they are acknowledged in the text.
-Whilst I do claim copyright to the text the way any author of a book or article would, I have undertaken both research and writing right from the start with the intention of placing the results in the public domain.
+In compiling the website, I have learned many of the facts recounted here thanks to other sources, and where these provided major input they are acknowledged as such.
+Whilst I do claim copyright to the text, I have undertaken both research and writing from the start with the intention of placing the results in the public domain.
 This means that all text on this website may be used without restriction as long as the website is indicated as source.

 Photographs, illustrations and multimedia clips taken from my own personal photo files and collection may also be used freely, although this is restricted to non-commercial use (where, again, indicating the website as source is all I ask).
 This applies to all photographs and illustrations which have no added source/copyright indication.
 Pictures and illustrations which carry such an indication (e.g. John Smith, used with kind permission) are part of my private collection, but I do not hold the copyright.
 They are featured on the website only because the copyright holder has given me permission to do so, but this is limited to the Epsom Downs Branch website.
 They may only be used for other purposes if the copyright holder personally grants permission.

-A special copyright situation exists concerning old photographs and postcards, which are available for purchase through various sources.
-An important such source used to be the famous Lens of Sutton (which used to be located not too far away from Sutton station), and in many cases, the original photographer and/or copyright holder is unknown.
+A special copyright situation exists concerning old photographs and postcards, which were or still are available for purchase through various sources (such as the famous Lens of Sutton), and in many cases, the original photographer and/or copyright holder is unknown.
 According to the Intellectual Property Office, copyright in images lasts for the life of the creator plus 70 years from the end of the calendar year of their death.
 However, some copyright works may be used without permission from the copyright owner for the purpose of non-commercial research.
 I would therefore assume that exception to cover the Epsom Downs Branch website for the sake of historical interest, but will of course immediately take down images if notified of a copyright claim.

 The first time I ever thought of taking a photograph of what seemed such a commonplace thing was in July 1987;